Jiuhe2020/VBA-challenge/README.md

 ## List of Content
 1. Screenshots for each year (2014-2016) of the results on the Multi Year Stock Data
-2. VBA-StockAnalyst.bas: the main VBA Script
+2. VBA-StockAnalyst.bas: the main VBA script
 ---
 ### Copyright
 Jiuhe Zhu © 2020.
 All Rights Reserved.